GamerX3560/GamerX-Performance-Magisk-Module/README.md

 ## 🎯 Overview

-**GamerX Performance Manager** is a cutting-edge Magisk module with a beautiful Flutter companion app that provides intelligent performance optimization for Android devices.
-Designed for gamers and power users, it offers 4 performance profiles with real-time hardware monitoring and a stunning 60fps UI.
+**GamerX Performance Manager** is a cutting-edge Magisk module with a Powerful app that provides intelligent performance optimization for Android devices.
+Designed for gamers and power users, it offers 4 performance profiles with real-time hardware monitoring.

 ### 🌟 Highlights

-- 🎮 **Gaming-Optimized**: Profiles specifically tuned for maximum gaming performance
+- 🎮 **Gaming-Optimized**: Profiles specifically tuned for maximum gaming performance.
-- 📊 **Real-Time Monitoring**: Live CPU, GPU, RAM, and thermal stats (updates every 3s)
+- 📊 **Real-Time Monitoring**: Live CPU, GPU, RAM, and thermal stats.
-- 🎨 **Beautiful UI**: Modern glassmorphism design with smooth 60fps animations
-- ⚡ **Lightning Fast**: Instant profile switching with optimistic UI updates
+- ⚡ **Lightning Fast**: Instant profile switching using app.
-- 🔄 **Quick Settings**: Toggle profiles directly from notification panel
+- 🔄 **Quick Settings**: Toggle profiles directly from quick settings panel.
 - 🛡️ **Thermal Safety**: Built-in temperature monitoring and protection
 - 🔌 **Cross-SoC**: Works on Snapdragon, MediaTek, Exynos, and more
 - 📱 **Android 7.0+**: Compatible with Android 7.0 to Android 16